 Now, when we make a commit on the

-sodium branch, our changes will continue from this point, leaving the master branch unchanged.
+sodium branch, our changes will continue from this point, leaving the main branch unchanged.
 Note that we have not yet made a commit, but this diagram is for illustrative purposes.

 The importance of branching

-The most important reason to work on a branch is to keep your master branch clean.
-In the workflow you are learning today, the master branch should track upstream, and only be changed by pulling from upstream.
-This will ensure that you always have a working piece of software on the master branch.
+The most important reason to work on a branch is to keep your main branch clean.
+In the workflow you are learning today, the main branch should track upstream, and only be changed by pulling from upstream.
+This will ensure that you always have a working piece of software on the main branch.
 It will make it easier to correct mistakes if they arise, and keep your repository clean if you have multiple collaborators.